 |Hide Network on File Explorer||Hides the Network folder on File Explorer.|

 |Disable Access to Drives on File Explorer||Hides and disables access to selected drives on File Explorer.|

 Use the Apps section to stop unwanted applications.
 Block applications by entering permitted executables, or folders, in the Allowed Applications section.
 Your executables will be allowed, plus other critical system processes.
 All other applications will be blocked.

 To activate the application filter, enter executables or folders.
 Remove them to stop the filter.
 Note that system/critical processes will be allowed, by default, even if they do not appear in the list.

-Click to open the menu, with the following options:
+Click to open the section menu, with the following options:

 |Clear||Removes all entries from the list.|

-Deskman is able to filter web browsing: access to all domains will be forbidden, except for the domains that are specifically allowed.
+Deskman is able to filter web browsing: access to all domains is forbidden, except for the domains that are specifically allowed.
 To start blocking websites, enter domains in the Allowed Domains section, one at least.
 To stop blocking websites, remove all entries.